bugboxau/BEX/README.md

 # Bugbox AI Tutor

-This project implements the **AI tutor** BEX, designed to help young students understand the basics of coding, robotics, and Arduino.
+This project implements BEX, Project Bugbox's **AI tutor**, designed to help young students understand the basics of coding, robotics, and Arduino.
 It uses OpenAI’s `gpt-4o` API and a modern React-based frontend to deliver clean, lesson-friendly interactions through a dynamic chat interface.
-The current plan is for it to be implemented through an IFrame on to Bugbox Playground.
-To do so, this trimester we have built an URL/Site through Netlify and switched our build command to it.
+The current plan is for it to be implemented through an IFrame within BBX.
+We previously had a working URL deployment with Netlify, but we have since migrated to Vercel.

+Please read the following instructions to ensure compatibility.

 ---